Nathan Kovil

 Nathan Kovil or Thiru Nandipura Vinnagaram Temple in Nathan Kovil, a village in the outskirts of Kumbakonam in the South Indian state of Tamil Nadu, is dedicated to the Hindu god Vishnu.
 Constructed in the Dravidian style of architecture, the temple is glorified in the Nalayira Divya Prabandham, the early medieval Tamil canon of the Alvar saints from the 6th–9th centuries CE.
 It is one of the 108 Divya Desams dedicated to Vishnu, who is worshipped as Jagannathan and his consort Lakshmi as Shenbagavalli.

 Nandi, the sacred bull of Shiva, is believed to have got his curses relieved by worshipping Vishnu here and hence the place is called Nandipuram.
 All the shrines and water bodies associated with the temple are named after Nandi.
-Six rituals are performed everyday and two festivals are celebrated every year in the temple.
+Six rituals are performed every day and two festivals are celebrated every year in the temple.
 The Fridays during the Tamil month of Aipasi are believed to be auspicious to worship Shenbagavalli.